-You may often be left fumbling around as you suddenly lose WIFI access on your laptop or an apple computer, being unable to complete a certain important business of yours, almost losing your job if you are working from home or perhaps facing a truly horrifying and brutal embarrassment in front of your colleagues.
+You may often be left fumbling around as you suddenly lose WIFI access on your laptop or an apple computer, are unable to complete a specific important business of yours, almost lose your job if you are working from home or perhaps face a genuinely horrifying and brutal embarrassment in front of your colleagues.

-Well, this article will be dealing with exactly this topic, keep reading further below to know more about how to turn on hotspot on iPhone 11 and what a hotspot and mobile hotspot is.
+Well, this article will be dealing with precisely this topic; keep reading further below to know more about how to turn on hotspot on iPhone 11 and what a hotspot and mobile hotspot are.

-Wouldn’t it be convenient to be able to use mobile data to access the internet at extremely desperate times on your Mac computer?
-Wouldn’t you like to know about what a hotspot exactly is?
+Wouldn’t it be convenient to use mobile data to access the internet at highly desperate times on your Mac computer?
+Wouldn’t you like to know what a hotspot exactly is?

 To turn on the hotspot or mobile hotspot on your iPhone 11, do the following steps carefully:

 - Go to your iPhone 11 ‘Settings’ located on the Home screen